Sanitizes grout, floors, and upholstery with high-temperature steam—no harsh chemicals required.

 Comparisons

-- Versus chemical cleaners: Steam avoids residues and strong smells, and it is friendly for homes with kids and pets.
-For tough baked in oven grime or set stains, a targeted cleaner may still be faster, so treat steam as your first pass and maintenance method.
+- Versus chemical cleaners: Steam reduces residues and strong odors, which many families prefer.
+For heavy baked-on oven grime or set-in stains, a targeted cleaner may still be faster—steam works best as a first pass and for ongoing maintenance.

 Value for Money